TarteelGH/GIT-Exercises/📚 Introduction to Version Control & Git Basics.md

           -  The` git reset `command is used to undo a commit or staged snapshot.
           -  ` git push ` is utilized to send the committed changes to remote repositories for collaboration.
 This enables other team members to access a set of saved changes.
           -  The` git add ` command should not be confused with svn add, which adds a file to the repository.
 Instead, git add works on the more abstract level of changes.
 This means that git add needs to be called every time you alter a file, whereas svn add only needs to be called once for each file.
 It may sound redundant, but this workflow makes it much easier to keep a project organized.

            ![image](https://github.com/TarteelGH/GIT-Exercises/assets/114241640/d0ce5f68-b9ef-4e99-a326-861d720c3f6b)

            - **Common options**` git add <file> `Stage all changes in <file> for the next commit.` git add <directory> `Stage all changes in <directory> for the next commit.`git add -p `Begin an interactive staging session that lets you choose portions of a file to add to the next commit.
 This will present you with a chunk of changes and prompt you for a command.
-Use `y` to stage the chunk, `n` to ignore the chunk, `s` to split it into smaller chunks, `e` to manually edit the chunk, and `q` to exit.
-> استخدم y لتقسيم القطعة ، و n لتجاهل القطعة ، و s لتقسيمها إلى أجزاء أصغر ، و e لتحرير القطعة يدويًا ، و q للخروج.
+Use `y` to stage the chunk, `n` to ignore the chunk, `s` to split it into smaller chunks, `e` to manually edit the chunk, and `q` to exitذ استخد` y لتقسيم القطعة ، و n لتجاهل القطعة ، و s لتقسيمها إلى أجزاء أصغر ، و e لتحرير القطعة يدويًا ، و q للخروج.`.

         - [git commit](https://www.atlassian.com/git/tutorials/saving-changes/git-commit)

+           - The git commit command captures a snapshot of the project's currently staged changes.
+Committed snapshots can be thought of as “safe” versions of a project—Git will never change them unless you explicitly ask it to.
+Prior to the execution of git commit, The git add command is used to promote or 'stage' changes to the project that will be stored in a commit.
+These two commands git commit and git add are two of the most frequently used.
+           - **Common options**`git commit`Commit the staged snapshot.
+This will launch a text editor prompting you for a commit message.
+After you’ve entered a message, save the file and close the editor to create the actual commit.`git commit -a`Commit a snapshot of all changes in the working directory.
+This only includes modifications to tracked files (those that have been added with git add at some point in their history).`git commit -m "commit message"`A shortcut command that immediately creates a commit with a passed commit message.
+By default, git commit will open up the locally configured text editor, and prompt for a commit message to be entered.
+Passing the -m option will forgo the text editor prompt in-favor of an inline message.`git commit -am "commit message"`A power user shortcut command that combines the -a and -m options.
+This combination immediately creates a commit of all the staged changes and takes an inline commit message.`git commit --amend`This option adds another level of functionality to the commit command.
+Passing this option will modify the last commit.
+Instead of creating a new commit, staged changes will be added to the previous commit.
+This command will open up the system's configured text editor and prompt to change the previously specified commit message.
+           > The git add command adds files to the staging area whereas the git commit command will write changes to the repository permanently.

         - [git diff](https://www.atlassian.com/git/tutorials/saving-changes/git-diff)

+           - Comparing changes with git diff Diffing is a function that takes two input data sets and outputs the changes between them. git diff is a multi-use Git command that when executed runs a diff function on Git data sources.

         - [git stash](https://www.atlassian.com/git/tutorials/saving-changes/git-stash)

+            - git stash temporarily shelves (or stashes) changes you've made to your working copy so you can work on something else, and then come back and re-apply them later on.

         - .[gitignore](https://www.atlassian.com/git/tutorials/saving-changes/gitignore)

+            - A gitignore file specifies intentionally untracked files that Git should ignore.
+Files already tracked by Git are not affected; see the NOTES below for details.
+Each line in a gitignore file specifies a pattern.

 <aside>